Why Voice Search in 2020 is going to be a Major Force?

 As impressive and as important as the graphic design is for a website, more and more website sessions are being conducted without a screen.
 That’s in thanks to voice search and websites need to be ready to adapt to this new playground.

 The average voice search result is about 29 words long, something every website has to remember.
-Building out content intelligently in 2019 should have
+Building out content intelligently in 2020 should have a focus on being included in voice search results.
+Those who are able to adapt to voice search and prepare themselves for the oncoming increase in users will be the websites who succeed in 2020 and beyond.

 Local search – things like ‘cafes near me’, ‘pizza near me’, ‘restaurants near me’ – are already very popular.
 A lot of these searches are already being done in voice and that numbers only going to increase as more devices like Google Home are sold.
 If you are operating locally and are focused on building a local audience, voice search optimization is a strong strategy.
 Consider using the local environment around you and local keywords, like ‘Italian restaurant in downtown Toronto’, ‘cafes on Queen Street’, or ‘parking for Blue Jays game’.
 These are keywords using local information to connect your company to a location.